 Together, Zartis and Valant hired a team of 12 software engineers (and counting) in Madrid.
 “We started with just two engineers: Zartis helped us identify two spectacular individuals, and we’ve grown from there,” says Donahue.

 The developers they hired include full stack engineers, API specialists, DevOps practitioners and QA resources.
 These engineers work as a part of a small project team, with some members in Seattle, and others in Madrid.
 According to Donahue, the Madrid office is not an offshore or even a nearshore office for Valant: it extends the Seattle team, rather than a separate entity.
 “From the start, we have encouraged everyone to work as one team and not in silos.
 The teams from both sides have come to realise — and this has taken a bit coaching — that you need to be very clear in your communication, and ask clarifying questions rather than making assumptions about what someone is trying to say.
 We also try to have some face time every couple of months, either in Madrid or in Seattle.”

-“We don’t think of Zartis as our recruiting company; we think of them as an extension of our team, as true partners”
+“We don’t think of Zartis as our nearshore development partner; we think of them as an extension of our team, as true partners”

 “I don’t think we would have been successful if it wasn’t for the Zartis team,” he says.